-- 1. Completion of the online graduate application along with the non-refundable application fee. - Submission of an official transcript of the baccalaureate degree and all other undergraduate or graduate work directly from each accredited college and university. - 3.
+- 1. Completion of the online graduate application along with the non-refundable application fee. - 2.
+Submission of an official transcript of the baccalaureate degree and all other undergraduate or graduate work directly from each accredited college and university. - 3.
 Applicants are expected to have a 2.5 cumulative undergraduate grade point average. - 4.
 Submission of official Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) scores.
 GRE minimum acceptable score is a verbal and quantitative combination of 290.
 MAT minimum is a raw score of 396.
 Admission test must have been taken within the last five years.
-See page 81 for provisional status information. - 5.
-Submission of three letters of recommendation.
+See page 81 for provisional status information.